How to Airbnb Your House| By Comments Off

 Secure your valuables

 You’ll also want to secure any valuables before renting your home.
-Either put them in a safe, take them with you, or rent a small storage unit for them.
+Put them in a safe, take them with you, or rent a small storage unit.
 While most renters will be perfectly respectful, it’s just not worth the risk.

 Anticipate guest headaches